-Rosie's research explores the place of law in everyday life with a particular focus on legal consciousness studies, resistance and equality struggles.
+Rosie's research explores the place of law in everyday life.
 Her primary interests are in family law, particularly the regulation and recognition of caring and intimate relationships.
-Her broader research interests are in the gender, sexuality and law field, and also include human rights, discrimination and equality, labour law and the intersection of law and psychology.
+She uses social science methods including both qualitative and quantitative approaches to empirical research to investigate the place of law in everyday life, including everyday understandings of law and legal discourse.
+Her work is grounded in feminist legal theory and gender, sexuality and law, and has been supported by research grants from the AHRC, ESRC and the British Academy.
+Her current research is focused on mental capacity, care, and dementia.
+She is working on a monograph, Duties to Care: Dementia, Law and Relationality (forthcoming, 2016, Cambridge University Press) Her broader research interests are in the gender, sexuality and law field, and also include human rights, discrimination and equality, and the intersection of law and psychology.
 Her first book, Regulating Sexuality won the 2011 Hart-SLSA Book Prize and Early Career Prize.

 Rosie is happy to supervise postgraduate research students in any of the following areas:

-Healthcare Law, especially research involving questions of mental capacity, powers of attorney, advance directives and end of life decision making.
+Mental Capacity law, especially research involving questions of everyday decision-making, dementia, intellectual disability, powers of attorney, advance directives and end of life decision making.

-Gender, sexuality and law, particuarly issues to do with family law, discrimination and equality.
+Gender, sexuality and law, particularly issues to do with care, family law, discrimination and equality.

-She is particularly interested in supervising research involving empirical socio-legal methods.
+She is especially interested in supervising research involving empirical socio-legal methods.
 Potential research students are welcome to contact her by email to discuss their research proposals prior to submitting an official application.

 Current Postgraduate Students: